Link Search Menu Expand Document

 Custom Models

 voxl-tflite-server is intended to serve as an example for how one can use libmodal-pipe to ingest images and use a trained model to perform inference.
-It is not a fully fleshed-out ML library with extensive support for custom models.
-This is because the central logic for passing the input tensor and parsing the output tensor are specific to the model being trained and it would take a significant amount of time to build a library to to so.
+It provides a reference to enable use of common deep learning models on VOXL 2.
+Each model requires effort for integration and compatibility with the LiteRT (formerly Tensor Flow Lite) This is because the central logic for passing the input tensor and parsing the output tensor are specific to the model being trained and it would take a significant amount of time to build a library to to so.

-The below setps outline a general process for getting your custom model (which meets the above requirements) loaded into voxl-tflite-server.
+The below setps outline a process for getting your custom model loaded into voxl-tflite-server.

 Post-Training Quantization